Ministry Intern Scheme

-We have had ministry trainees at St Mary's for ten years and they have always been a hugely valued part of our church family.
-We have a passion to see our ministry trainees grow in their knowledge and love of God, and to develop the gifts He has given them for His glory.
+We have had ministry interns at St Mary's for ten years and they have always been a hugely valued part of our church family.
+We have a passion to see our ministry interns grow in their knowledge and love of God, and to develop the gifts He has given them for His glory.
 We are particularly keen to help those who are discerning whether full time Christian ministry would be appropriate for them.
-Ideally a trainee will be with us for two years.
+Ideally an intern will be with us for two years.

-Tim Adams was with us at St Mary's from September 2014 to August 2016.
+Tim Adams was with us at St Mary's as a ministry intern from September 2014 to August 2016.
 Here are some of his reflections:

 "St Mary's has been a wonderful place for me to be a ministry trainee.
 I've been hugely welcomed by the church family here.
 I've grown lots in my love, knowledge and understanding of Christ, and I already have a far greater understanding of what it's like to do full time ministry.
 Two things I've particularly valued are: